10 Problems on Beacon Hill

 6. Rapid Action (no time to read)

-In contrast to the long waits that bills can suffer in hearings, when the Speaker wants to take action on a bill, he can move it in incredibly short time periods.
+In contrast to the long waits that bills can suffer in hearings, when the Speaker wants to take action on a bill, they can move it incredibly quickly.

 In 2018, the so-called “Grand Bargain” bill to raise the minimum wage had been held in committee for months as activists advocated for passage.
 Then, suddenly on June 20th, the Ways & Means committee reported out a new version of the bill, and the Speaker ensured that the bill was taken up and passed the same day.
 Less than 24 hours is not sufficient time for Reps to read a new draft of a 38-page law dealing with a number of complicated issues.

-It’s not sufficient time for Reps to consider which amendments they want to file to strengthen the legislation and seek support from their colleagues on those votes.
+It’s not sufficient time for legislators to consider which amendments they want to file to strengthen the legislation and seek support from their colleagues on those votes.

 There were only 5 amendments filed on this bill on June 20th, and only 1 of them was adopted: An amendment written by the chair of the Ways & Means committee, who had just reported out the bill earlier that day.
 His amendment?
 Technical fixes to the language of the bill he had reported out in a rush earlier to ensure the language the Reps were voting on passed legal muster.